TwistedFlickerBoot/CWithAssembly1989/README.md

 Although I have discovered it is possible to get a very duck taped network setup for contributing to GitHub directly from Dos 6.22.
 It was too much of a hassle if wanting to compile on the same machine.
 I wouldn't consider it good for production even if it did work.
+I am typing the code in vscode on my local machine.
+Then I move the files over to compile, build, and test on the DOS machine.

 /******************************************************************************/
 /* TODO: Add any other notes while going through the book.                    */